nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 The Zigbee ZCL scene helper library provides a set of functions that implement the callbacks required by the ZCL scene cluster in the application.

-To enable the Zigbee ZCL scene helper library, set the :option:`CONFIG_ZIGBEE_SCENES` Kconfig option.
+To enable the Zigbee ZCL scene helper library, set the :kconfig:`CONFIG_ZIGBEE_SCENES` Kconfig option.

 Because the library uses Zephyr's :ref:`settings_api` subsystem, the application must call the following functions for the library to work correctly: